tajammalw/aisd-jse-conditional-statements/README.md

 **Explanation:**

-- The `if` statement checks whether the variable weather is equal to `'rainy'`.
+- The `if` statement checks whether the value of the variable `weather` is equal to `'rainy'`.
-- If the condition `(weather === 'rainy')` is true, the code inside the curly braces `{}` is executed, which prints "Take an umbrella!" to the console.
+- If the condition `(weather === 'rainy')` is `true`, the code inside the curly braces `{}` is executed, which prints "Take an umbrella!" to the console.
-- If the condition is not true (for example, if the value of the variable `weather` is `'sunny'`), the code inside the `if` block will not run, and nothing will be printed.
+- If the condition is `false` (for example, if the value of the variable `weather` is `'sunny'`), the code inside the `if` block will not run, and nothing will be printed.

 ## 3. **Expand Your Conditional with an `else` Statement**

-The `else` statement can be added after an `if` statement to define an alternative block of code to execute when the `if` condition is false.
+The `else` statement can be added after an `if` statement to define an alternative block of code to execute when the `if` condition is `false`.

-- [ ] In your `index.js` file, change the value of the `weather` variable to `"sunny"`
+- [ ] In your `index.js` file, change the value of the `weather` variable to `"sunny"`.
+Do this by creating a new line that reassigns the variable, rather than modifying the original line where it is declared.
 - [ ] Update your code to expand your example with an `else` statement:

 ```js